Basics for mapping company structures in One Identity Manager

-If the Block inheritance option is set for the "Sales" department in the top-down example, it results in sales employees being assigned address administration and employees in the retail department, address administration, and internet software, but neither is assigned mail or text editing applications.
-Applications in the "Overall organization" department are, however, not assigned to retail and dealers.
+If the Block inheritance option is set for the "Sales" department in the top-down example, it results in sales employees only being assigned the "Address management" software and employees in the "Dealer sales" department inherit the "Address management" and "Internet" software.
+Software applications in the "Entire organization" department are however, assigned to employees in the "Sales" and "Dealer sales" departments.

 Figure 3: Discontinuing inheritance top-down

-An employee from the "Programming" project group receives applications from the project group as well as those from the projects groups underneath. in this case, the development environment, assembler tool and the prototyping tool.
+An employee from the "Programming" project group receives software applications from the project group as well as those from the projects groups below.
+In this case, the development environment, assembler tool and the prototyping tool.
 If the "Programming" project group has labeled with the Block inheritance option, it no longer passes down inheritance.
-As a result, only the CASE tool is assigned to employees in the "Project lead" project group along with the application project management.
-Applications from the "Programming", "System programming", and "Interface design" projects groups are not distributed to the project lead.
+As a result, only the CASE tool is assigned to employees in the "Project lead" project group along with the software application project management.
+Software applications from the "Programming", "System programming", and "Interface design" projects groups are not distributed to the project lead.

 Figure 4: Discontinuing inheritance bottom-up